 New Frontiers investigation proposals are solicited via the Announcement of Opportunity (AO) process.
 Each mission proposal is led by a principal investigator (PI) who is typically affiliated with a university or research institution.
 The PI selects team members from industry, small businesses, government laboratories and universities to develop the scientific objectives and instrument payload.
 The team brings together the skills and expertise needed to carry out a mission from concept development through data analysis.
 The PI is responsible for the overall success of the project by assuring that cost, schedule and performance objectives are met.

 The New Frontiers Program seeks to contain total mission cost and development time and improve performance through the use of validated new technologies, efficient management, and control of design, development and operations costs while maintaining a strong commitment to flight safety.
-The cost for the entire mission must be less than $700 million.

 NASA is committed to the principles of open competition and merit review as a key to excellence.
 Mission proposals in response to the AO are chosen through an extensive competitive peer review process.
 Proposals require careful tradeoffs between science and cost to produce investigations with the highest possible science value for the price.